jstrace/jstrace/Readme.md

 # jstrace

-  Dynamic JavaScript tracing written in JavaScript, giving you insight into your live nodejs applications.
+  Dynamic tracing for JavaScript, written in JavaScript, providing you insight into your live nodejs applications, at the process, machine, or cluster level.

   Similar to systems like [dtrace](http://dtrace.org/) or [ktap](http://www.ktap.org/), the goal of dynamic tracing is to enable a rich set of debugging information in live processes, often in production in order to help discover the root of an issue.
-These libraries have extremely minimal overhead when disabled, and may be enabled externally when needed.
+These libraries have very minimal overhead when disabled, and may be enabled externally when needed.

 ## Installation